ethansaxenian/clip/README.md

 ## Configuration

 `clip` respects the environment variable `CLIP_CACHE`, which defaults to `$HOME/.clip.json`.
-This defines the file where the register contents are stored.
+This defines the file where the register contents will be stored.